-Cinnamon Apple Pie Oatmeal is the perfect healthy way to start the day.
-Best of all, it makes an easy make-ahead breakfast for fall with all the cozy flavors of apple pie.
+This Cinnamon Apple Pie Oatmeal recipe is the perfect healthy way to start the day.
+It makes an easy make-ahead breakfast for Fall with all the cozy flavors of apple pie.

 My kiddos surprisingly love oatmeal (although their favorite is baked) and have a bowl every morning as soon as they wake up.
 This Cinnamon Apple Pie Oatmeal is one of their new favorites.